 If it is determined that a violation occurred and the respondent is a student, the Finding of Facts is sent to the Office of the Dean of Students to conduct a hearing.
 Both the accuser and accused are allowed to have someone present with them at any meeting, investigation, or hearing related to the incident.
-This information is stated in the Student Social Code of Conduct Part V Sections 2 and 3.
+This information is stated in the Student Social Code of Conduct see https://arp.nmsu.edu/5-26/.
 The accused and accuser receive a copy of these rights when they attend a meeting (separately) to discuss how the conduct process works.